Code of Conduct

 - Time, manner, and results of parental notification

-The building principal or the principal’s designee shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
-The principal or the principal’s designee shall clearly label each item taken from the student and retain control of the item(s), until the item(s) is turned over to the police.
-The principal or the principal’s designee shall be responsible for personally delivering dangerous or illegal items to police authorities.
+The building principal or the principal’s designee shall be responsible for the custody, control and disposition of any contraband, illegal or dangerous item taken from a student.
+The principal or the principal’s designee shall clearly label each item taken from the student and retain control of the item(s), until the item(s) is disposed of or turned over to the police.
+The director or assistant director of safe schools and violence prevention shall be responsible for personally delivering contraband, dangerous or illegal items to police authorities and such items may not be returned to the student or family.

 All authorized district staff have the authority to investigate the suspected consumption or use of alcohol or illegal substances on school property or at a school function.
 Such investigations may include (but are not limited to):